Sanjeeth2311/Sanjeeth2311/README.md

 🎓 **Electronics and Communication Engineering (ECE) Student** at Velalar College of Engineering and Technology
 💡 Passionate about **PCB Design, Embedded Systems, and IoT Projects**
 🔧 Hands-on experience with **Arduino, ESP32, ESP8266, nRF24L01, GPS, Sensors, and Circuit Simulation**
-📍 Currently in my 6th semester, exploring **CMOS VLSI Design and Advanced Embedded Projects**

 ---